diez/www.diez.org/docs/getting-started/updating.md

 ### Versions lower than v10.4

-For older versions of Diez, the recommended approach is to update core packages manually by doing:
+For older versions of Diez, the recommended approach is to update core packages manually by running:

 <CodeTabs>
 ```bash tabname-yarn